traefik/traefik/docs/user-guide/cluster-docker-consul.md

       - "--consul.prefix=traefik"
     [...]
 ```

+!!! note
-> Note: For Træfik <1.5.0-rc3 add `acme.storage=traefik/acme/account` because Traefik is not reading it from consul.
+    For Træfik <1.5.0 add `acme.storage=traefik/acme/account` because Træfik is not reading it from Consul.

 If you have some update to do, update the initializer service and re-deploy it.
-The new configuration will be stored in Consul, and you need to restart the Traefik node: `docker service update --force traefik_traefik`.
+The new configuration will be stored in Consul, and you need to restart the Træfik node: `docker service update --force traefik_traefik`.

 ## Full docker-compose file